 From Tokyo: Full-Day Tour to Kamakura

 Kamakura is an ancient capital of Japan and known as the home of the samurai.
-This full day tour starts with the Kotoku-in Buddhist temple with its 13 metres tall bronze Buddha which is almost 800 years old – one of the most iconic monuments in the country.
+This full-day tour starts with the Kotoku-in Buddhist temple with its 13 metres tall bronze Buddha which is almost 800 years old – one of the most iconic monuments in the country.
 Then you will visit the Tsurugaoka Hachimangu Shinto shrine, over 1000 years old.

 Read more about the temples and shrines of Japan.

 Next, see Komachi Dori Street with its restaurants and souvenir shops and stop for some lunch.
-You will then be taken to see the natural beauty of Enoshima Island where you have two hours to visit the shrine and caves where.
+You will then be taken to see the natural beauty of Enoshima Island where you have two hours to visit the shrine and caves there.